Governor-General of the Irish Free State

-The Governor-General of the Irish Free State (Seanascal Shaorstát Éireann) was the official representative of the sovereign of the Irish Free State from 1922 to 1936.
+The governor-general of the Irish Free State (Seanascal Shaorstát Éireann) was the official representative of the sovereign of the Irish Free State from 1922 to 1936.
 By convention, the office was largely ceremonial.
 Nonetheless, it was controversial, as many Irish Nationalists regarded the existence of the office as offensive to republican principles and a symbol of continued British involvement in Irish affairs, despite the Governor-General having no connection to the British Government after 1931.
 For this reason, the office's role was diminished over time by the Irish Government.

 The 1931 enactment in London of the Statute of Westminster gave the Irish Free State full legislative independence.
 However, the Irish considered that full legislative independence had been achieved in 1922.
-The role of Governor-General in the Irish Free State was removed from the Constitution on 11 December 1936, at the time of Edward VIII's abdication as king of the United Kingdom and all the Dominions.
+The role of governor-general in the Irish Free State was removed from the Constitution on 11 December 1936, at the time of Edward VIII's abdication as king of the United Kingdom and all the Dominions.

-Governors-General of the Irish Free State (1922–36)
+Governors-general of the Irish Free State (1922–1936)

 Selection

 The governor-general was appointed by the King on the advice of his Irish ministers.
 Initially, the British government had some involvement in the appointment process.
 However, this ended following the 1926 Imperial Conference; thenceforth, only the government of the Irish Free State was formally involved.
 A further effect of the 1926 conference (in particular, of the Balfour Declaration) was that the monarch also ceased to receive formal advice from the British government in relation to his role in the Irish Free State; such advice thenceforth came officially only from the Executive Council of the Irish Free State (the Cabinet).

 The Free State constitution did not limit the governor-general to a fixed term of office.
 But, in 1927, the Irish government decided that no governor-general would serve a term longer than five years.

 Role

-Under the constitution of the Irish Free State, the governor-general was bound to act in accordance with the "law, practice and constitutional usage" relevant to the Governor General of Canada.
+Under the constitution of the Irish Free State, the governor-general was bound to act in accordance with the "law, practice and constitutional usage".
 His formal duties included the following: